A Craft Beer Guide to Bologna, Italy

 I always claim Bologna is the international tourist’s perfect alternative to the usual Florence, Venice or Rome.
 In Bologna foreign tourists never feel trapped like rats in a cage and are always warmly welcomed by locals.
 Food, of course, is excellent…quite ‘pork-oriented’ I would say.
 These are in short some of the reasons why Bologna is slowly attracting more and more international visitor, and it’s even acknowledged as being one of the top travel trends for 2016.
 In this article will guide you around the historical city centre and its outskirts to show you the best places to drink quality beer, and maybe eat something good too.

-Another beer shop worth mentioning is Astral Beers.
-It’s found outside the historical centre, nearby one of the main tourist attractions of this city: the beginning of the porticoes that lead to St. Luke Sanctuary.
+This shop is found outside the historical center, nearby one of the main tourist attractions of this city: the beginning of the porticoes that lead to St. Luke Sanctuary.
 You may find there an excellent selection of renown labels and relatively new names.

 Just behind the corner one may find Brewdog Bar Bologna, the second Brewdog’s place ever to open in Italy (after Florence).
 If you want to know what’s on tap, check out their Facebook page, which they update regularly.